web3eye-io/Web3Eye/README.md

 ![Architecture](doc/picture/archi.png)

 Among the three main microservice modules, NFT-Meta is responsible for providing search, information storage query, task distribution and other functions, while the other two modules are more focused on obtaining and processing tasks.
-Image-Converter not only processes tasks sent by NFT-Meta from Kafka, but also provides HTTP service support to directly request vectors, mainly used to provide image search services.
+Transform not only processes tasks sent by NFT-Meta from Kafka, but also provides HTTP service support to directly request vectors, mainly used to provide image search services.
 Block-ETL does not provide external interfaces, only receives tasks and submits tasks.

 ### Module Design

-#### Image-Converter
+#### Transform

 Currently, the service mainly provides vector conversion operations for common image formats such as JPG, JPEG, and PNG.
 Other image resources such as GIF and Base64 are currently not supported.